Be kind to yourself: Videos & resources for grownups & early learners

 Let’s start by reviewing these videos Jenny & I have made

 Here, Jenny starts with stretching–movement breaks help reduce stress—and then shows a wonderful book called Saturday by Oge Mora.
 In this book, a lot of things go wrong for a mom and daughter on a special day.
-Many of us are having a lot of those days lately.
+We all know how frustrating and stressful those days can be!

 When we make these videos, caregivers are just as much our planned audience as kids.
-When we practice hot chocolate breathing, we want to help caregivers relax and feel better, too.
+When we practice different kinds of breathing, we want to help caregivers relax and feel better, too.
 These aren’t just tools for kids, but for everyone.
+Which styles work best for you?
+For your kids?

 How can you build these small moments into your day, for your benefit & for your children?

 Taking care of yourself is key to taking care of your children.
-Does that mean they watch more TV right now because you’re extra tired and grumpy and need your own break?
+Does that mean they watch more TV when you’re extra tired and grumpy and need your own break?
 That’s okay!

 Take a look at Kanopy Kids with your Oak Park library card.
-There’s unlimited streaming every month for kids, with content from PBS Kids, Jim Henson Company, storybook readalouds, and so much more.
+There’s content from PBS Kids, Jim Henson Company, storybook readalouds, and so much more.

 Check out these other ways your library is here to support your health and well-being:

 When the adults around them are stressed or angry, many children wonder if it’s because of something they’ve done.
-When you are able to self-regulate yourself and model describing your feelings, you are showing them how to handle the big feelings they’re also having as well as helping ease their stress.
+When you are able to self-regulate yourself and model describing your feelings, you are showing them how to handle their own big feelings, as well as helping ease their stress.

 About Shelley